MiM in Finance

 How is the online interview conducted?

-Once your online application is complete, the International Admissions Team will send you a link to conduct your online video interview in English.
+Once your online application is completed and validated by your recruitment manager, the International Admissions Team will send you a link to conduct your online video interview in English.
 It comprises six questions on your motivation, your interest in the programme and your previous experience (professional, group work, etc.).
 There are no right or wrong answers.
 You will have a practice session before you start the actual interview.
 Once you have completed the interview, it will be sent, along with your application file, to the Selection Committee.

 Can I apply for more than one programme?